vast-data/VUA/README.md

 VUA is library code for LLM inference engines for external storage of KV caches.

+**NOTE: The functionality of the VUA vLLM connector is now consolidated into the generic [GDS Backend of LMCache](https://docs.lmcache.ai/kv_cache/gds.html).**

+## Developer Quick Start

 ## VUA as plugin to vLLM 0.8.5 and above